+Proposed accountant

+A registered auditor who is considering accepting an audit appointment or an engagement to perform accounting, tax, consulting or similar professional services for a prospective client (or in some cases, an existing client).

-IRBA CODE OF PROFESSIONAL CONDUCT FOR REGISTERED AUDITORS (REVISED NOVEMBER 2018) Public interest entity (a) A listed entity; or (b) An entity: (i) Defined by regulation or legislation as a public interest entity; or (ii) For which the audit is required by regulation or legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
-Such regulation might be promulgated by any relevant regulator, including an audit regulator; or (c) Other entities as set out in paragraphs R400.8a SA and R400.8b SA.
-Reasonable and informed third party regis reasonable and informed third party test is a consideration by the stered auditor about whether the same conclusions would likely be Reasonable and informed third party test a reasonable and informed third party, who weighs all the rel The se terms are described in paragraph R120.5 A4.
-Registered auditor An individual or firm registered as an auditor with the Regulatory Board.
-2 Regulatory Board The Independent Regulatory Board for Auditors established by Section 3 of the Act.3 Related entity An e entity that has any of the following relationships with the client: (a) An entity that has direct or indirect control over the client if the client is material to such entity; (b) An entity with a direct financial interest in the client if that entity has significant influence over the client and the interest in the client is material to such entity; (c) An entity over which the client has direct or indirect control; ( 1)
+Public interest entity

+- (a) A listed entity; or - (b) An entity: - Defined by regulation or legislation as a public interest entity; or - (ii) For which the audit is required by regulation or legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
+Such regulation might be promulgated by any relevant regulator, including an audit regulator; or - (c) Other entities as set out in paragraphs R400.8a SA and R400.8b SA.

+third party

+Reasonable and informed third party test

+Reasonable and informed The reasonable and informed third party test is a consideration by the registered auditor about whether the same conclusions would likely be reached by another party.
+Such consideration is made from the perspective of a reasonable and informed third party, who weighs all the relevant facts and circumstances that the registered auditor knows, or could reasonably be expected to know, at the time that the conclusions are made.
+The reasonable and informed third party does not need to be a registered auditor, but would possess the relevant knowledge and experience to understand and evaluate the appropriateness of the registered auditor's conclusions in an impartial manner.

+These terms are described in paragraph R120.5 A6.

+Registered Auditor

+An individual or firm registered as an auditor with the Regulatory Board.4

+This term, when used in the Code, includes a registered candidate auditor in so far as it is applicable, as required by the context of its use in a requirement or application material of this Code, and considering this Code, as applicable.

+Registered Candidate Auditor

+An individual who has obtained a professional accountant designation from an accredited professional body, who is registered as a candidate auditor with the Regulatory Board and who is serving under the supervision of a registered auditor.5

+Regulatory Board

+The Independent Regulatory Board for Auditors established by Section 3 of the Act.6

+Related entity

+An entity that has any of the following relationships with the client:

+- (a) An entity that has direct or indirect control over the client if the client is material to such entity; - (b) An entity with a direct financial interest in the client if that entity has significant influence over the client and the interest in the client is material to such entity; - (c) An entity over which the client has direct or indirect control; - (d) An entity in which the client, or an entity related to the client under (c) above, has a direct financial interest that gives it significant influence over

+4 Section 1 v. "registered auditor".

+5 Section 1 v "registered candidate auditor".

+6 Section 1 v.
+"Regulatory Board".

-- An entity in which the client, or an entity related to the client under (c) (d) above, has a direct financial interest that gives it significant influence over such entity and the interest is material to the client and its related entity in (c); and - (e) An entity which is under common control with the client (a "sister entity") if the sister entity and the client are both material to the entity that controls both the client and sister entity.
+such entity and the interest is material to the client and its related entity in (c); and

+(e) An entity which is under common control with the client (a "sister entity") if the sister entity and the client are both material to the entity that controls both the client and sister entity.